Thank you for your interest in joining the Speech and Cognitive Development (SPOG) Lab at UCLA!

 Opportunities for Undergraduate Students

 We are always open to accepting new research assistants into the lab.
 As part of the SPOG Team, you will provide critical infrastructure and will be a valued member of our community.
-We accept undergraduates from all academic backgrounds, although we most commonly work with students from Linguistics, Psychology, Electrical Engineering, Computer Science, Data Science, Cognitive Science, and Communication Sciences and Disorders.
+We accept undergraduates from all academic backgrounds, although we most commonly work with students from Linguistics, Psychology, Cognitive Science, Electrical Engineering, Computer Science, Data Science, and Communication Sciences and Disorders.
 Depending on experience and interests, lab research assistants can gain hands-on experience analyzing data (including developing skills in data science, experiment programming, and natural language processing/machine learning), conducting research studies and collecting bio-behavioral data, and engaging with child participants and their families.
 Past mentees have presented at scientific conferences and co-authored publications.

 Paid research opportunities for undergraduate UCLA students: